Skip Navigation

 Schoenfeld EM, McKay MP.

-Journal of Emergency Medicine.2010 May;38(4):542-5.
+Journal of Emergency Medicine.
+2010 May;38(4):542-5.

-This study uses the Nebraska State Emergency Department Database (SEDD) and State Inpatient Database (SID) to compare patterns of ED use on weekends with weekdays and analyze the differences between these two groups to elucidate the role of the ED in the health care delivery system.
+This study uses the Nebraska State Emergency Department Database (SEDD) and State Inpatient Database (SID) to compare patterns of ED use on weekends with weekdays and analyze the differences between these two groups to elucidate the role of the ED in the healthcare delivery system.

 Read more about this publication